abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

 Pyos then looks up the `AD` provider configuration and performs authentication against the `AD` domain.

-Accounts in the `metadirectory` can be in any state.
-The LDAP attribute `userAccountControl` is not read for metadirectory providers.
-The `UF_ACCOUNT_DISABLE` bit is not evaluated.
+Accounts in the `metadirectory` can exist in any account state.
+The LDAP attribute `userAccountControl` is not read for metadirectory provider lookups, and the `UF_ACCOUNT_DISABLE` flag is not evaluated.
+Account enablement enforcement is delegated to the target explicit provider.

 A service account must be defined for every `metadirectory` provider.
-The service account is used to bind to the metadirectory.
+This account is used to bind to the metadirectory LDAP server and perform the domain-resolution attribute lookup.

 ### Complete Example with a `metadirectory` Provider and Active Directory User Domains